lorenliu13/starch/README.md

 ## Usage
 Introduction and implementation of the codes can be found in "Example.ipynb".

+## Citation
+If you use this model in your work, please cite:

+*Liu, Yuan, and Daniel B. Wright.
+“A Storm-Centered Multivariate Modeling of Extreme Precipitation Frequency Based on Atmospheric Water Balance.”
+Hydrology and Earth System Sciences 26, no. 20 (October 20, 2022): 5241–67. https://doi.org/10.5194/hess-26-5241-2022.*

 ## Contributing
 Feel free to open an issue for bugs and feature requests.